bISTP/Text-Mining-Bank-Reviews-Complaints-Analysis/README.md

-# Text-Mining---Bank-Reviews-Complaints-Analysis
+# Text-Mining: Bank Reviews Complaints Analysis
-Analyzing Bank Reviews using Supervised and Unsupervised Learning with the help of Natural Language Processing
+Analyzing Bank Reviews using Supervised and Unsupervised Learning with the help of Natural Language Processing.

 ## BUSINESS PROBLEM:
   Central banks collecting information about customer satisfaction with the services provided by different bank.
 Also collects the information about the complaints.